 We have identified five underlying drivers of inequality—common factors that, worldwide, contribute to inequality’s many manifestations.

 Entrenched cultural narratives that undermine fairness, tolerance, and inclusion

 Failure to invest in and protect vital public goods such as education and natural resources

 Unfair rules of the economy that magnify unequal opportunity and outcomes

 Unequal access to government decision making and resources

 Persistent prejudice and discrimination against women, people with disabilities and racial, ethnic, and caste minorities

 What we work on

-To address and respond to these drivers, we work and make grants in seven interconnected areas that together, we believe, can help challenge inequality.
+To address and respond to these drivers, we work and make grants in nine interconnected areas that together, we believe, can help challenge inequality.

 How we work